Puru (artist): Names

+While living in seclusion with his family at a temple in the 1910s, he took on the sobriquet "Xishanyishi" (西山逸士, lit.
+"Hermit of the Western Mountain").
+This name is engraved on his tombstone.

 Biography

 Puru was born in the Manchu Aisin Gioro clan as the second son of Zaiying (載瀅), a son of Prince Gong.
 His mother was Lady Xiang (項氏), a secondary spouse of Zaiying.
 Puru received "a strictly traditional education" and spent much of his early years at Jietai Monastery, in Xishan (Western Hills), near Beijing.
 Being a member of the ruling imperial elite, his family owned a large collection of art works which Puru was able to study as he developed his artistic skills.

 Puru was once selected as a potential candidate to succeed the Guangxu Emperor, but his cousin Puyi was chosen instead.
 After he returned from Europe, he retreated into the Western Mountains, where he spent many years in Jietai Monastery to concentrate on his studies.
 After the fall of the Qing dynasty in 1911, he changed his family name to "Pu".

-In 1947, Puru was appointed by Chiang Kai-shek as a Manchu representative at the Constitutional National Assembly.
+In 1947, Puru was appointed by Chiang Kai-shek as a Manchu representative at the National Constituent Assembly.
 He was strongly against Puyi's cooperation with the Empire of Japan.
 In 1949, when the Chinese Communist Party came to power, Pu fled to Taiwan.

 In Taiwan, Puru made a living by selling paintings and calligraphy works during the first months of his arrival in Taipei.
 He lived in a Japanese-style house on Linyi Street in Taipei that the government provided for him.
 He was appointed in October 1949 as a professor of fine arts at the National Taiwan Normal University.
 In 1959, he held a two-week-long art exhibition at the National Museum of History with 318 works on display.

 Puru died in 1963 and was buried in the Yangmingshan No. 1 Public Cemetery in Taipei.